 When the weather warms up, so do your gutters – so be on the lookout for pests that can infest your gutter system!
 Whether they fly, slither or crawl, they are all looking for new places to call home.
 However, there is one family of bugs that pose more of a threat to your family’s safety than others: bees, wasps and hornets.
 We have created an outline of ways to keep hornet and wasp nests out of your gutters.

-When Do Bees, Wasps & Hornets Nest?
+When Do Bees, Wasps and Hornets Nest?

 In the eastern United States, the queens establish their new homes by the month of June.
 If you are noticing more of a “buzz” around your home than usual, these critters may be seeking residence under your gutter system.

-Environments for Invite Bees, Wasps & Hornets
+Environments for Invite Bees, Wasps and Hornets

 Bees, wasps and hornets often look for damp or moist areas to nest, as water allows members of their colonies to hunt other insects.
-Be sure to do a perimeter check around areas of your home that contain standing water before you and your family start spending weekends outside.
+Be sure to do a perimeter check near your gutters and other areas of your home that contain standing water before you and your family start spending weekends outside.

-Have your home’s gutter system inspected, examine the area around your home’s foundation and check under your deck as these areas are most common for water collection.
+Have the gutter system of your house inspected, examine the area around your foundation and check under your deck as these areas are most common for water collection.
 If you come across bees, wasps or hornets hanging around a certain area of the house, you can be sure a nest is nearby.

-DIY Removal of Bees, Wasps & Hornets
+Do-it-Yourself (DIY) Removal of Bees, Wasps & Hornets

 If you find one of the homes of these pesky bugs, here are our best tips on safely removing them from your home:

-- Purchase a pesticide that is nontoxic to humans.
+- Purchase a pesticide that is nontoxic to humans

-- We suggest herbicides like Roundup and 2,4-D.
+- We suggest herbicides like Roundup and 2,4-D

-- Spray the nest at dawn or dusk when bees, wasps and hornets are inactive.
+- Spray the nest at dawn or dusk when bees, wasps and hornets are inactive

-- Repeat the spraying processes over three to four days or until you are certain all the insects are gone.
+- Repeat the spraying processes over three to four days or until you are certain all the insects are gone

-Even if bees, wasps or hornets haven’t found a home there are a few things you can do to prevent a nest from forming this summer.
+Even if bees, wasps or hornets have not found a home there are a few things you can do to prevent a nest from forming this summer.
 Keep all foliage from touching or leaning against your house.
 This is especially true of gutters that have any low-hanging trees around them or gutters that are full of debris.